DocuSend

 It goes back to managing expectations.

--Let’s say you hire a company to process and mail your invoices, and you pay the additional charge to track them.
+Let’s say you hire a company to process and mail your invoices, and you pay the additional charge to track them.
 Once your invoices are prepared (printed, inserted, and postage applied), they will be delivered to a postal facility called an acceptance unit, where the barcode will be scanned and the data will be loaded into a database, which starts the tracking process.

--As each mail piece travels toward its destination, the post office transfers it through additional postal processing facilities all over the country, called entry units.
+As each mail piece travels toward its destination, the post office transfers it through additional postal processing facilities all over the country, called entry units.
 It’s similar to taking connecting flights when you travel by air.
-The post office may have to use several entry points before the piece arrives in the hands of a mail carrier for final delivery.
+The post office may have to use several entry points before the piece arrives in the hands of a mail carrier for final delivery. .

--But not every entry point is capable of scanning every piece of mail they process.
+But not every entry point is capable of scanning every piece of mail they process.
 Even those that are equipped may have to bypass the scanning process if the equipment malfunctions.
 The system is good, but not perfect.
 When the tracking is interrupted, the invoice you’re trying to track drops off the radar, and you won’t know why.
 It is estimated that this can happen to 10% of trackable mail.

 Thoughts on Destination Tracing

--Except you have to pay for it again.
+Except you have to pay for it again.
 And if it happens often, like 10% of the time, that adds up.
 Not to mention how your customer may react if they receive two of the same invoice weeks before payment is due.
 It won’t make your business look very efficient.

 You may be wondering if there are any good applications for destination tracing.
+The answer is a resounding yes.

-There is circumstantial value here as well.
-This can work well for businesses that want to know if their customers have put their check in the mail.
+Tracking can work well for businesses that want to know if their customers have put their check in the mail.
 The tracking codes are imbedded in the remit-to address, and if the code shows up in the tracking system, having to send reminders and cancelation notices can be avoided.

 Share This Article!